Ditching Rekor for AWS Signer - A Simpler Way to Sign Container Images

 Prerequisite

-• Your Dockerfile for the container image
+- A Dockerfile for the container image ready to go

 name: Build and Sign Container Image